San Salvador Island: Later history

 The island now called San Salvador was settled in the 17th century by the English buccaneer George or John Watling.
-Britain formally colonized the Bahamas in the early 18th century.
+Britain formally colonised the Bahamas in the early 18th century.

+Watling Island's name would later be officially changed to San Salvador in 1925 in order to recognize Columbus' first landing, with this name change going into effect on 6 May 1926.

-During the Cold War, the United States Navy's Mobile Construction Battalion 7 constructed a long-range navigation (LORAN) station on Grahams Harbor at the north end of the island from 1957 to 1959.
-After the LORAN station was decommissioned, it became the Bahamian Field Station and then the Gerace Research Center.
-More than 1,000 students and researchers work from the station every year as a base of operations for studying tropical marine geology, biology, and archeology.
+During the Cold War, the United States Navy's Mobile Construction Battalion 7 constructed a long-range navigation (LORAN) station on Grahams Harbour at the north end of the island from 1957 to 1959.
+After the LORAN station was decommissioned, it became the Bahamian Field Station and then the Gerace Research Centre.
+More than 1,000 students and researchers work from the station every year as a base of operations for studying tropical marine geology, biology, and archaeology.

 San Salvador has required extensive rebuilding following Hurricane Lili in 1996, Hurricane Floyd in 1999, and Hurricane Joaquin in 2015.
 Floyd in particular caused considerable beach erosion.

 Tourism

 Tourism is the island's main industry, thanks to its historical importance, many sandy beaches, and proximity to the United States.
 It is served by San Salvador International Airport.
 Columbus Isle, a Club Med resort, is located just north of the main settlement at Cockburn Town.

 The island is home to many shallow-water coral reefs, where snorkellers can observe hundreds of fish species without the use of scuba equipment.
 The Pleistocene Cockburn Town Fossil Reef is near the main town and resort.
 Fossilized staghorn coral (Acropora cervicornis) and elkhorn coral (Acropora palmata) are present near the crest of the fossil reef and other corals such as Montastraea annularis, Diploria, and Porites are scattered in the periphery.
 San Salvador is also known for the quick dropoff of the submerged platform of the island, allowing for numerous deep dive sites.
-The western coast has many wall reefs with steep drop offs, while the northern coast has many shallow barrier reefs, particularly surrounding the large shallow lagoon of Grahams Harbor.
+The western coast has many wall reefs with steep drop offs, while the northern coast has many shallow barrier reefs, particularly surrounding the large shallow lagoon of Grahams Harbour.

 There are three endemic fish species found only in the inland hypersaline lakes on this island.
 The scale-eating pupfish (Cyprinodon desquamator), the molluscivore pupfish (Cyprinodon brontotheroides), and the are all endemic to this island.

 The Dixon Hill lighthouse is located on the island south of Dixon Hill Settlement on the east side of the island.
 It is approximately 160 ft tall and was constructed in 1887 by the Imperial Lighthouse Service.

 There are also several monuments, ruins, and shipwrecks in the area.